Pakistan Navy Wins National Sailing Race Championship 2020 - UrduPoint

 Pakistan Navy Wins National Sailing Race Championship 2020

-Pakistan Navy won the National Sailing Race Championship 2020 organized by Pakistan Navy Aquatic Club here
+Pakistan Navy won the National Sailing Race Championship 2020 organized by Pakistan Navy Aquatic Club at Karachi

 During the National Sailing Race Championship 2020, three rounds of 15 different races were conducted amongst six participating teams.